rllullt/hello-world-rust/README.md

 - eprintln! allows you to print to stderr.

+### println! macro

+println! macro receives:
+- {} for the default output format
+- {:?} for the debug output, it requires the type to implement the Debug trait
+- {:b} for binary format
+- {:x} for hexadecimal format
+- {:o} for octal format
+- {:e} for scientific notation
+- {:p} for pointer address

+Note: Arrays only implement debug output format

+Adding `#`, eg `{a:#?}`, invokes a ‘pretty printing’ format, which can be easier to read.

 ## Bonus

 Here’s an interesting conversation part in a Reddit thread in r/haskell, called «Haskell vs Rust : elegant» (Haskell is another language I like very much):